In this post

 - how to run user interviews

-- how to compile presentations and portfolio.
+- how to compile presentations and portfolios.

-If you have been offered a position for project management, or would like to get to that position eventually, a graduate certificate in management might be what you’re looking for.
+If you have been offered a position for project management or would like to get to that position eventually, a graduate certificate in management might be what you’re looking for.
 This will equip you with the proper tools to lead your company such as:

 - a strong understanding of management and finance

 If you’d like to know more about cryptography, the Designing Blockchain Solutions course is a specialised course designed to provide you with: